AnonN10/sf2hpp/README.md

 ## Features

-- Supports the SoundFont 2.04 specification
+- Written against the SoundFont 2.04 specification
 - Contains fixes for non-conformant soundfonts
 - Supports polyphonic audio rendering

-- Supports Sustain and what is necessary for playback
+## TODO

-This library does not support Modulators and Continuous Controllers.
+This library does not yet support Modulators and any Continuous Controllers, with the exception of sustain.

 ## Example